LISTEN NOW: Under the Lights podcast presented by SYNLawn

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Chelsea at Spain Park game on Thursday, a critical Class 6A, Region 3 contest between two unbeaten teams.
+This week's Game of the Week will send Kyle to the Hoover at Thompson game on Friday, a game that will decide the Class 7A, Region 3 title.

-Also featured is an interview with Briarwood head coach Matthew Forester, who has led the Lions to back-to-back wins after rebounding from an 0-5 start.
+Also featured is an interview with Hoover quarterback Mac Beason, who leads the Bucs into that big game with Thompson on Friday night.

+Homewood hosts Parker in a game that will decide Class 6A, Region 5.
+John Carroll plays at home as well, facing Corner.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.